A Picture is Worth 1000 Words

 Have you heard people mention the phrase, “General Service Conference” or even simpler, “The Conference” and didn’t fully understand what they were talking about?
 If you were like me in the beginning, you had a “basic” understanding of what that meant, but wasn’t 100% sure you understood it.

 Because I’m a visual kinda person, I had to sit down and “draw it out”.
-While A.A. has provided a great visual through the “upside down triangle” in our Service Manual, there were a few pieces of information not on that triangle that I still had questions on.
+While A.A. has provided a great visual through the “upside down triangle” in our Service Manual (shown above), there were a few pieces of information not on that triangle that I still had questions on.
 The diagram below represents MY understanding of our General Service Structure.
 If you’re a service junkie and see anything I have wrong on the diagram, please, feel free to reach out to me, let me know and I will be happy update it.
 Thanks! 🙂

 A Few Random Thoughts on the Conference: